 Many viruses can cause a flu-like illness.
-There is usually a seasonal outbreak of influenza (flu) in the UK each winter.
-Flu-like illnesses typically cause a fever, aches and pains in muscles and joints, a cough and various other symptoms.
+There is usually a seasonal outbreak of flu (influenza) in the UK each winter.
+Flu-like illnesses typically cause a high temperature (fever), aches and pains in muscles and joints, a cough and various other symptoms.
 Most people recover fully, but complications such as pneumonia can sometimes develop.
 Complications are sometimes serious.
 Every year some people die from the complications of flu.
 If you are at increased risk of developing complications, you should be immunised against seasonal flu (have a flu jab) each autumn.

 What are flu and flu-like illnesses?

 Swine flu is caused by a particular strain of influenza A virus which is called influenza A virus (H1N1v).
 It seems to affect children and young adults more commonly than those over the age of 60 years.
-Most people with this type of influenza have a mild flu-like illness.
-You are more likely to have sickness and/or diarrhoea with this type of influenza.
+Most people with this type of flu have a mild flu-like illness.
+You are more likely to have sickness and/or diarrhoea with this type of flu.

 Note: bird flu (avian influenza) is different and is more serious.